andrea-gi/Santorini/README.md

 # Software Engineering - Final Examination 2019-2020
 **Group PSP034**

-> This final examination project consists in an online multiplayer implementation of the board game Santorini, realised using Java.
+> This final examination project consists in an implementation of the board game Santorini, realised using Java.
+The main pattern used is a distributed MVC (model-view-controller), in order to create an online multiplayer version of the game.

 ## Implemented Features
 ### Standard Features